ycpcs/cs201-fall2014/labs/index.md

 and participation component of the course grade.
 Not completing and submitting the labs will negatively impact your course grade.

+Note: [Lab 25](lab25.html) is optional, although I recommend that you do it.

 Date | Lab | File
 ---- | --- | ----
 Aug 27 | [Lab 1: Dog Years](lab01.html) | [CS201\_Lab01.zip](CS201_Lab01.zip)